 \section{Ethical Concerns and Legal Challenges}

-Due to rapid advancements and successful integration of LLMs into systems that are widespread throughout our society, more and more are raising concerns that LLMs can learn and amplify societal biases (gender, race, religion, age, etc.) embedded in the enormous Internet data they are trained on \citep{gallegos2024bias}.
+Due to rapid advancements and successful integration of LLMs into systems that are widespread throughout our society, more and more concerns are being raised that LLMs can learn and amplify societal biases (gender, race, religion, age, etc.) embedded in the enormous Internet data they are trained on \citep{gallegos2024bias}.
 As a result, LLMs can potentially generate biased outputs among different social groups, which falls under the ethical concerns of AI.
-Furthermore, disparate treatments led by biased outputs in decision-making processes can result in legal challenges under anti-discrimination laws.
+Furthermore, disparate treatment caused by biased outputs in decision-making processes can result in legal challenges under anti-discrimination laws.

-We categorize biased outputs and disparate treatments according to a pre-established taxonomy: representational harms and allocational harms \citep{blodgett2020language}.
-Representational harms refers to when an automated system exhibits negative altitudes or misrepresents, even ignores existence of certain social groups.
-Allocational harms refers to when an automated system allocate resources in favor of some social groups over the others.
+We categorize biased outputs and disparate treatment according to a pre-established taxonomy: representational harms and allocational harms \citep{blodgett2020language}.
+Representational harms refer to when an automated system exhibits negative attitudes or misrepresents, even ignores existence of certain social groups.
+Allocational harms refer to when an automated system allocate resources in favor of some social groups over others.